bepitulaz/openFrameworks/addons/ofxQNX/README.txt

 * FreeImage
 - http://freeimage.sourceforge.net/
-- Using version 3.15.2 and removed support for TIFF and EXR to make it compile.
+- Using version 3.14.1 and removed support for EXR to make it compile.

 * GLU
 - Since no GLU is included with the Native SDK I am using the one from: